-- 'Coloc'
+- 'GeneDistance'

-- 'ColocMoran'
+- 'MoransI'

-- 'TranscripMI'
+- 'OrientationMI'

-All distance matrix methods require a EvoWeaver object initialized with gene locations using the a three or four number code.
+All distance matrix methods require a EvoWeaver object initialized with gene locations using the a four number code.
 See EvoWeaver for more information on input data types.

-The built-in Coloc examines relative location of genes within genomes as evidence of interaction.
+The built-in GeneDistance examines relative location of genes within genomes as evidence of interaction.
 For a given pair of genes, the score is given by $\sum_G e^{1-|dI_G|}$, where G the set of genomes and dI_G the difference in index between the two genes in genome G. Using gene index instead of number of base pairs avoids bias introduced by gene and genome length.
+If a given gene is found multiple times in the same genome, the maximal score across all possible pairings for that gene is used.
+The score for a pair of gene groups is the mean score of all gene pairings across the groups.

-ColocMoran measures the extent to which gene distances are preserved across a phylogeny.
-This function uses the same initial scoring scheme as Coloc, but can handle paralogs.
-The raw scores are passed into MoransI to calculate spatial autocorrelation.
+MoransI measures the extent to which gene distances are preserved across a phylogeny.
+This function uses the same initial scoring scheme as GeneDistance.
+The raw scores are passed into MoranI to calculate spatial autocorrelation.
 "Space" is taken as e^{-C} , where C is the Cophenetic distance matrix calculated from the species tree of the inputs.
 As such, this method requires a species tree as input, which can be calculated from a set of gene trees using SuperTree.